mesmotronic/divxconnected-plugin-vnc/README.md

 ConnectedVNC is a free, open-source VNC client that allows you to control your Windows PC from your television using your DivX Connected set-top box.

+The plug-in is developed using ActionScript 3 and MXML, with a JavaScript wrapper completing the plug-in.

 What's it for?
 --------------